LordJatonyas/Synapses-Neurons-Brains/lesson_3.md

 > 4. The Resting Potential
 > 5. The Synaptic Potential
 > 6. Excitatory (E) and Inhibitory (I) Synapses
-> 7. Excitatroy and Inhibitory Interaction
+> 7. Excitatory and Inhibitory Interaction

 ## 1. Neurons as Passive R-C Circuits